 - Evidence of participation in two annual ethics concentration colloquia.
 College Scholars may participate in two honors colloquia when approved by the Director of Leadership, Ethics& Values Program.

 - Copies of major written work submitted in all ethics concentration required courses.

 - A concluding/capstone personal statement not to exceed 3 pages.

 - Completion of all requirements for either a North Central College B.S. or B.A. degree.

 For students who begin the concentration Fall 2013 or later

 Ethics Portfolio (online)

-Using an online platform of your choosing (suggested tools are google documents blog tool or wordpress), students are required to complete and present an ethics portfolio that includes an introductory statement, a personal leadership plan, several written reflections and a professional resume’.
-More detailed instructions for the online portfolio coming soon!
+Using an online platform of your choosing (suggested tools are google documents blog tool or wordpress), students are required to complete an ethics portfolio that includes an introductory statement, several written reflections, copies of written work and a professional resume’.

 Click here to declare a concentration in Ethics.

 Life is a continuous flow of experiences, and with each experience come a whole host of decisions one needs to make.
 The Ethics Concentration at North Central College has developed in me the skills and abilities to make those decisions.
 As I graduate with a degree in Sociology I am prepared to serve either in the Peace Corp or with Teach for America.
 I know what I value.
 I value helping others.